GABELLI & Co INVESTMENT ADVISERS INC. Sells 7,520 Shares of The Gabelli Dividend & Income Trust (NYSE:GDV)

-GABELLI & Co INVESTMENT ADVISERS INC. decreased its stake in shares of The Gabelli Dividend & Income Trust (NYSE:GDV) by 1.2% during the 4th quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The fund owned 635,000 shares of the financial services provider’s stock after selling 7,520 shares during the period.
-The Gabelli Dividend & Income Trust comprises about 2.1% of GABELLI & Co INVESTMENT ADVISERS INC.’s holdings, making the stock its 12th largest position.
-GABELLI & Co INVESTMENT ADVISERS INC.’s holdings in The Gabelli Dividend & Income Trust were worth $13,627,000 as of its most recent filing with the Securities & Exchange Commission.
+GABELLI & Co INVESTMENT ADVISERS INC. lessened its holdings in The Gabelli Dividend & Income Trust (NYSE:GDV) by 1.2% during the fourth quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The firm owned 635,000 shares of the financial services provider’s stock after selling 7,520 shares during the period.
+The Gabelli Dividend & Income Trust accounts for 2.1% of GABELLI & Co INVESTMENT ADVISERS INC.’s holdings, making the stock its 12th biggest position.
+GABELLI & Co INVESTMENT ADVISERS INC.’s holdings in The Gabelli Dividend & Income Trust were worth $13,627,000 as of its most recent SEC filing.

-Several other large investors also recently made changes to their positions in GDV.
-Quantedge Capital Pte Ltd purchased a new position in shares of The Gabelli Dividend & Income Trust during the 4th quarter valued at $5,300,000.
-RMB Capital Management LLC boosted its stake in shares of The Gabelli Dividend & Income Trust by 373.2% in the 3rd quarter.
-RMB Capital Management LLC now owns 108,013 shares of the financial services provider’s stock worth $1,982,000 after buying an additional 85,188 shares during the last quarter.
-Shaker Financial Services LLC increased its holdings in shares of The Gabelli Dividend & Income Trust by 24.5% in the fourth quarter.
-Shaker Financial Services LLC now owns 317,850 shares of the financial services provider’s stock worth $6,821,000 after purchasing an additional 62,463 shares during the last quarter.
-Kestra Advisory Services LLC purchased a new stake in shares of The Gabelli Dividend & Income Trust in the third quarter valued at approximately $1,069,000.
-Finally, Accuvest Global Advisors acquired a new stake in shares of The Gabelli Dividend & Income Trust during the 3rd quarter valued at about $991,000.
+A number of other hedge funds have also recently bought and sold shares of GDV.
+Raymond James Financial Services Advisors Inc. boosted its position in The Gabelli Dividend & Income Trust by 1.2% in the third quarter.
+Raymond James Financial Services Advisors Inc. now owns 872,641 shares of the financial services provider’s stock worth $16,013,000 after purchasing an additional 10,188 shares during the last quarter.
+Shaker Financial Services LLC increased its stake in The Gabelli Dividend & Income Trust by 24.5% in the 4th quarter.
+Shaker Financial Services LLC now owns 317,850 shares of the financial services provider’s stock worth $6,821,000 after acquiring an additional 62,463 shares during the last quarter.
+Quantedge Capital Pte Ltd bought a new stake in shares of The Gabelli Dividend & Income Trust in the 4th quarter worth $5,300,000.
+Steward Partners Investment Advisory LLC increased its holdings in shares of The Gabelli Dividend & Income Trust by 20.8% in the 3rd quarter.
+Steward Partners Investment Advisory LLC now owns 170,937 shares of the financial services provider’s stock worth $3,137,000 after purchasing an additional 29,384 shares in the last quarter.
+Finally, First Trust Advisors LP boosted its stake in shares of The Gabelli Dividend & Income Trust by 3.6% in the 1st quarter.
+First Trust Advisors LP now owns 162,566 shares of the financial services provider’s stock worth $3,459,000 after buying an additional 5,640 shares during the last quarter.

 About The Gabelli Dividend & Income Trust